mondeja/leptos-fluent/README.md

         // ]
         // ```
         languages: "./locales/languages.json",
-        // Synchronize `<html lang="...">` attribute with the current language
+        // Synchronize `<html lang="...">` attribute with the current
-        // using `leptos::create_effect`.
+        // language using `leptos::create_effect`.
 By default, it is `false`.
         sync_html_tag_lang: true,
         // Discover the initial language of the user from the URL.
         // By default, it is `false`.
         initial_language_from_url: true,
-        // URL parameter name to use discovering the initial language of the user.
+        // URL parameter name to use discovering the initial language
-        // By default is `"lang"`.
+        // of the user.
+By default is `"lang"`.
         initial_language_from_url_param: "lang",
-        // Set the discovered initial language of the user from the URL in
+        // Set the discovered initial language of the user from
-        // the local storage.
+        // the URL in local storage.
 By default, it is `false`.
         initial_language_from_url_to_localstorage: true,
-        // Get the initial language from the local storage if not found in an URL param.
+        // Get the initial language from local storage if not found
-        // By default, it is `false`.
+        // in an URL param.
+By default, it is `false`.
         initial_language_from_localstorage: true,
-        // Get the initial language from `navigator.languages` if not found in the local
+        // Get the initial language from `navigator.languages` if not
-        // storage.
+        // found in the local storage.
 By default, it is `false`.
         initial_language_from_navigator: true,
-        // Name of the field in the local storage to get and set the current language
+        // Name of the field in local storage to get and set the
-        // of the user.
+        // current language of the user.
 By default, it is `"lang"`.
         localstorage_key: "language",
-        // Provide context to Leptos discovering the initial language from
+        // Provide context to Leptos discovering the initial language
-        // the options above.
-By default, it is `false` and you need to call
+        // from the options above.
+By default, it is `false` and you need
-        // `ctx.provide_context(None)` manually to set the initial language.
+        // to call `ctx.provide_context(None)` manually to set the
+        // initial language.
         provide_context: true,
     }};